 Now, we are inviting YOU to creatively remix these samples and produce new original works in any style and by any means you wish.
 A panel of Broken Instrument experts (comprised of acclaimed musicians, producers and industry folks) will then select 3 winners to receive cash prizes, software from our friends at Ableton and hardware from innovative ‘new kid on the Block’ ROLI.
 The winners will be featured on the Symphony For A Broken Orchestra album, alongside Pulitzer-prize winning composer David Lang’s new Broken Orchestra symphonic work.

-Symphony for a Broken Orchestra was commissioned by Temple Contemporary at The Tyler School of Art.
+Symphony for a Broken Orchestra was commissioned by Temple Contemporary at The Tyler School of Art and Architecture.
 Major support is provided by The Pew Center for Arts & Heritage, with additional support from the Barra Foundation.

 |Proceeds that come from the sale of this album will go towards supporting the Broken Orchestra Legacy fund in Philadelphia as well as future projects in other cities dedicated to repairing broken instruments and returning them to school districts for future generations of musicians.|